Anmol-Srivastava/voter-suppression-analysis/README.md

 ## Structure

 - `docs`: early-stage functional and component specifications, technology reviews, presentations, and `pylint` test outputs
-- `examples`: Jupyter notebook guides for launching and exploring the visualization
+- `examples`: guides for exploring the visualizations
-- `voter_suppression_analysis`: main module
+- `voter_suppression_analysis`: main module, with python scripts for processing data and generating dashboard
-  - `data`: raw and sanitized data, with an addtional `README`, and data-processing python script
+  - `data`: raw, sanitized, and dummy data, with an addtional `README`
-  - `figures`: mid-development figures and visualization-defining python script
+  - `figures`: mid-development and final python-generated figures (dynamic `.html` files)
-  - `tests`: python scripts for testing data cleaning and visualization steps, as well as `pylint` integration
+  - `tests`: python scripts for testing cleaning and visualization steps

 ## Team